Quaggles/dcs-unit-tester/README.md

 Remember the implications of disabling the Safe Scripting Environment:
 > This makes available some unsecure functions.
-> Mission downloaded from server to client may contain potentialy harmful lua code that may use these functions.
+> Mission downloaded from server to client may contain potentially harmful lua code that may use these functions.

 Because of this I recommend only enabling the mod when testing or developing missions